 Mississippi colleges and universities are well-regarded around the country for their academic excellence, but the schools on this list are unique in that they don’t overload students into classrooms.
-While these non-profit, four-year colleges have at least 5,000 students, their student-faculty ratio provides excellent opportunities for personalized learning, with an average of 19 students per professor.
+These nonprofit, four-year colleges have student-faculty ratios that provide excellent opportunities for personalized learning, with an average of 19 students per professor.

 |Mississippi State University||20 to 1||17,820||$6,264||Public||Mississippi State|

 |Jackson State University||18 to 1||8,089||$5,888||Public||Jackson|